 However, I had the most difficult time going to Chile and eating out.
 I didn’t want to look like the idiot American who didn’t understand the culture of eating out, but yet, I stuck out like a sore thumb.
 All of those questions ran through my head every time I ate out.
 I was not familiar with the culture of eating out, I didn’t know how the wait staff operated, and I didn’t know the food.

 Walking into a restaurant, sometimes you would have a waiter tell you where to sit but for the most part, you sat yourself.
 You could sit wherever you wanted, and eventually a waiter would come and bring you a menu.
-You could get a drink, but water isn’t free like it is in the United States, and it’s more common for the water to be carbonated than not carbonated, so when you ordered water, you had to order “water sin gas” or water without carbonation.
-The waiter would come back with your drinks, take you order (which always seemed to have avocado or mayonnaise on it – Chileans love that stuff), and then return back with your food.
+You could get a drink, but water isn’t free like it is in the United States, and it’s more common for the water to be carbonated than not carbonated, so when you ordered water, you had to order “agua sin gas” or water without carbonation.
+The waiter would come back with your drinks, take your order (which always seemed to have avocado or mayonnaise on it – Chileans in my area love that stuff), and then return back with your food.
 That would most likely be the last time you saw your waiter for the duration of your meal.
 It was not common to have your waiter check in every 15 minutes to make sure you’re doing okay.
 You would generally have to flag them down to get your check – if you paid at the table.
 The hardest part of eating out for me was always the check.
 It was always unclear to me where you paid – depending on the level of elegance of the restaurant, you could pay in so many different areas or the waiter could bring you your check.
 It was also a hit or miss as to whether or not they took card or your specific type of credit card, so for the most part I paid in cash (although the nicer restaurants seemed to be able to take card the majority of the time).
 It was also a tossup as to whether or not they could/would split your check for you.
 One of the nice things about cash is you can just throw it into the pot of money if they can’t split your check, or you can pay your friend back if they paid for the meal.
 It was also difficult to figure out how much you should tip, if you should tip at all.
 Sometimes it was hard to figure out that percentage rate, so I just went with the standard American tip, and that ended up working out even if I overtipped.